BlueDragonX/ArduinoByteOrder/README.md

-# Endian
+# ByteOrder
-An Arduino library for managing byte order.
+An Arduino library for detecting endianess and managing byte order.